 - Increased detachment from family and friends.

-- Greater fear over the idea of social functions.
+- Greater fear of the idea of social functions.

 - Reclusiveness – never going out.

-Most people with social anxiety understand how great their life could be if they were free of these worries.
-But that's easier said than done.
-And because of reinforcement, often when someone with social anxiety gets the strength to go out to a social environment, they find the experience so fearful that their anxieties feel validated and they become more fearful of the idea the next time.
+Most people with social anxiety understand wish they were free of these worries.
+But this is often easier said than done.
+And because of reinforcement, often when someone with social anxiety works up the courage to go out socially, they find the experience so fearful that their anxieties feel validated and they become more fearful of the idea the next time.